dangarmat/dangarmat.github.io/_posts/2018-05-14-Best-City-For-Data-Scientists-Using-hvest.md

 #3    227
 #4      0
 ```
 It seems to work.
-Let's run it on all of them and recomine into one data frame
+Let's run it on all of them and recombine into one data frame

 ```r
 job_count <- map2_df(.x = cities_to_check_cleaned$city,